Skip to main content

 Should I stop using minoxidil if my scalp is itchy?

-Scalp itching occurs due to an allergy to one or more ingredients in the solution.
-It is recommended to stop using topical minoxidil if scalp itching occurs.
-Alternate minoxidil solutions made without propylene glycol and/or alcohol is recommended if you have scalp itching or flaking.
+Scalp itching occurs due to an allergy to one or more ingredients in the solution and can make one very self conscious.
+Minoxidil foam or minoxidil solutions without propylene glycol is recommended if you have scalp itching or flaking.

 The results from minoxidil does not peak for at least 12 months with continuous daily use.

-What will happen once I stop using topical minoxidil?
+What will happen once I stop using minoxidil?

-When you stop using topical minoxidil, hair shedding will likely resume in as little as 30 days.
-Studies have shown that hair loss can return to baseline as if the user has never used the treatment if you stop for long enough.
+When you stop using minoxidil, hair shedding will likely resume in as little as 30 days.
+Studies show hair loss can return to baseline as if the user has never used minoxidil if you stop using minoxidil for long enough.
+Many people feel discouraged by this fact, although the same principle applies to staying in shape and brushing your teeth.

 How often should I wash my hair while using minoxidil?